77 Scriptural Errors in O’Reilly’s book “Killing Jesus.”

 Regarding traveling from Nazareth to Bethlehem, O’Reilly says there are few sources of water.
 Not true.
 2/3rds of the route Joseph and Mary would have traveled was next to the Jordan River, a bountiful source of water.

 “the Temple Mount is a three-acre platform with walls stretching a quarter mile in length.”

 I’m dumfounded that a Yale educated guy could think a wall could be 1/4 mile on one side and only be three acres on the inside!
 The Temple Mount is about 37 acres total, not three.

 “[Mary Magdalene] will grow up to be a prostitute.”

 There is no evidence whatsoever that Mary Magdalene was a prostitute.

 O’Reilly obviously embraces his Catholic roots as he has John the Baptist listening to men confessing their sins in the Jordan River.
 But that’s not true.
-John is preaching repentance, not
+John is preaching repentance, not listening to confessions.

 There is a great distance between repentance, which is confessing that you’re a sinner in need of a Savior and wishing to change directions, and listing out your sins one by one (as the Catholic Church doctrine requires you to do today).